 9. Political public speaking techniques

-Part 1: What we can learn from the world’s best male speakers
+Part 1 of a 2-part series: Learn from the world’s best male speakers

 table of contents

-This is one part of a two-part series on great public speaking role models.
-This part focuses on male speakers.
+This is one part of a two-part series on great public speakers.
+This part focuses on male public speakers.
 If you’re looking for great female public speakers, head on over here.

 Denzel Washington, the Oscar-winning actor, spoke about role models recently where he recalled a conversation about Steven Spielberg.